eltimster/arc-medtechai/about.md

 applications, based on a combination of research, industry and entrepreneurial skills they will acquire through the Centre.

-In close partnership with IBM Research-Australia --- global leaders in machine learning, artificial intelligence, natural language processing (NLP) and biomedical engineering --- the Centre is hosted at The University of Melbourne, in collaboration with Western Sydney University, RMIT University, and the University of South Australia.
+The Centre is hosted at The University of Melbourne, in collaboration with Western Sydney University, RMIT University, and the University of South Australia.
+The Centre's current industry partners are Seer Medical and Synchron.
+IBM Research-Australia was a founding partner and was involved with the Centre till recently.
 Domain and industry expertise is provided by medical device manufacturer Medtronic, St Vincent’s Hospital, the Florey Institute of Neuroscience and Mental Health, Melbourne Academic Centre for Health (MACH), and Cogstate.

-Funding for the Centre is in the form of $4.1m from the Australian Research Council under the Industrial Transformation Research Program, and $3.5m of cash and in-kind support from IBM Research-Australia.
+Funding for the Centre is in the form of $4.1m from the Australian Research Council under the Industrial Transformation Research Program, and $4.5m of cash and in-kind support from the industry partners.
 This will fund 15 PhD students and 5 full-time post-doc researchers over the 5 year duration of the Centre.
-Students will be co-supervised by university-based academics and IBM Research-Australia researchers, and be physically hosted within the unique facilities of IBM Research for part of their candidature.
+Students will be co-supervised by university-based academics and researchers from industry partners, and be physically hosted within the partner facilities for part of their candidature.